-Métal 7 Inc. is a joint-stock company owned by major Canadian investment funds (Fonds de Solidarité FTQ, Fondaction, BDC Capital, CSN Investment) and senior executives, all based in the province of Quebec, Canada.
+Métal 7 Inc. is a joint-stock company owned by major Canadian investment funds (Fonds de Solidarité FTQ, Fondaction, BDC Capital), a private company and senior executives.

 Although Métal 7 Inc. includes a group of Canadian and foreign subsidiaries, designated as "Groupe M7," it has been understood that entities are required to report only the activities of their subsidiaries that are entities with reporting obligations under the Act (CA\$40M revenue, CA\$20M assets, 250 employees).
-In this case, only Métal 7 Inc. meets the size criteria, namely: "Has at least \$20 million in assets for at least one of its last two financial years"; "Has generated at least \$40 million in revenue for at least one of its last two financial years."
+In this case, only Métal 7 Inc. meets the size criteria, namely : "Has at least \$20 million in assets for at least one of its last two financial years"; "Has generated at least \$40 million in revenue for at least one of its last two financial years."